atlas-brown/rt/implementation.md

    Then obtain 2 FSTs and construct a new FST by creating a new initial state and adding two epsilon transitions to the initial states of the 2 previous FSTs respectively.
 This creates a non-deterministic but functional FST because these 2 sub-FSTs have disjoint domains.

 **Whole Stream Reasoning:**
+**Note:** The whole stream output of `cut` always ends with "\n".

 - For approach 2: There is no way to handle the whole stream case precisely.
 We need to transform the input into line-based representation and then compute the line-based output.

   - For approaches 1 and 3: Since we have a line-based functional FST, we can easily transform it into a whole-stream-based functional FST.
 For each non-final state, there is no transition from it that accepts "\n".
 For each final state, we add a transition from it to the initial state that accepts "\n" and outputs "\n".

+    Then we construct a new FST to append "\n" to the end of the output if the output does not end with "\n".
+This FST has three states:
+    - State 1 has a transition to itself that accepts any character except "\n" and outputs the character itself.
+    - State 1 has a transition to state 2 that accepts "\n" and outputs "\n".
+    - State 2 has a transition to state 1 that accepts any character except "\n" and outputs the character itself.
+    - State 2 has a transition to itself that accepts "\n" and outputs "\n".
+    - State 1 has a transition to state 3 that accepts epsilon and outputs "\n".
+    - State 3 has no transitions.
+    - State 1 is the initial state.
+    - States 2 and 3 are final states.

+    Then we compose the previous whole-stream-based FST with the new FST.

 #### Flag `-c`